t-z-scott/cybersecurity-projects/README.md

 # cybersecurity-projects
-self-study outside of classes for fun and practice :) \n (note to self: make GUI for both - or add to website)
+self-study outside of classes for fun and practice :)

+(note to self: make GUI for both - or add to website)

 ## ideas